HTML attribute: autocomplete

 The browser is not permitted to automatically enter or select a value for this field.
 It is possible that the document or application provides its own autocomplete feature, or that security concerns require that the field's value not be automatically entered.

 Note: In most modern browsers, setting autocomplete to "off" will not prevent a password manager from asking the user if they would like to save username and password information, or from automatically filling in those values in a site's login form.
-See the autocomplete attribute and login fields.
+See Managing autofill for login fields.

 on